justinjest/python-essentials/lessons/01IntroToPython.md

 Follow the installation instructions for your operating system:

 1. **Install Python:**
    Follow the installation instructions for your operating system.
+For this class, we require Python 3.
+The previous version (Python 2) is significantly different and is deprecated.

    - **For Windows**
        - If you are using Windows, it is common to use the Windows Subsystem for Linux for development.
 WSL is not recommended for this class.** Later lessons use `matplotlib for graphs`.
 It is difficult to do the configuration needed to get graphs to show in the WSL environment.
 Windows users should install in Windows native.
        - Follow the instructions on the website.
 Make sure to check the option to **Add Python to PATH** during installation.
        - Windows users should have Git for Windows installed, and should use Git Bash for all subsequent steps.
+If python hangs when you run it in a git bash window, add the following line to ~/.bash_profile: `alias python='winpty python.exe'`

    - **For macOS**:
       - macOS typically comes with Python pre-installed.
 To ensure you are using Python 3, download the latest version of Python from [python.org](https://www.python.org/downloads/).